-Participatory Learning and Action may appear simple on face of it but it could be difficult in absence of the right attitude.
-The foremost task is to have the correct attitude of learning from the villagers.
-This implies that not only the biases are to be avoided but the members of the study team should approach their task with the spirit of learning and humility.
+Participatory Learning and Action may appear simple on the face of it but it could be difficult in absence of the right attitude.
+The foremost task is to have the appropriate attitude of learning from the villagers.
+This implies that not only are biases of any kind to be avoided but the members of the study team should approach their task with the spirit of learning and humility.
 The presumption is that the villagers know their problems well and also have solutions to these very problems in mind.
 The study team is only there to learn from them.